top of page

 BASIC NUTRITION FOR A RUGBY PLAYER

-Protein is one of the most important parts of a rugby player’s diet.
+Protein is one of the most essential parts of a rugby player’s diet.
 Whey protein or protein shakes are a popular alternative for topping up protein levels if the recommended amount cannot be achieved safely through a standard diet.
-Most players need to consume between 1.5 and 2g of protein per kg of body weight, in order to sustain muscle strength, growth and health.
+Most players need to consume between 1.5 and 2g of protein per kg of body weight, in order to sustain muscle strength, growth, and health.

-High amounts of saturated fat should be avoided as they can cause lethargy, although small amounts of unsaturated fat are required to protect the organs and provide a fuel source.
+High amounts of saturated fat should be avoided, as they can cause lethargy.
+However, small amounts of unsaturated fat are required to protect the organs and provide a fuel source.

-Carbohydrates are necessary for energy, although carbohydrate sources should be chosen carefully to avoid excessive sugars and salts.
-A player in training normally requires about 7g of carbohydrates per kg body weight.
+Carbohydrates are essential for energy, but it is crucial to choose carbohydrate sources carefully to avoid excessive sugars and sodium.
+A player in training typically requires approximately 7g of carbohydrates per kilogram of body weight.

 Eggs

-Eggs are an excellent choice for breakfast, especially if they are cooked with a healthier method such as poaching.
-Eggs are a great source of high-quality protein, and are therefore ideal for those who are looking to sustain lean body mass and rebuild/strengthen muscle.
+Eggs are an excellent choice for breakfast, especially when cooked with a healthier method, such as poaching.
+Eggs are a great source of high-quality protein and are therefore ideal for those looking to sustain lean body mass and rebuild/strengthen muscle.

 Oats